benjaminogbonna/movie_classifier/README.md

 in your terminal.
 Next, open a web browser and enter the address displayed in your terminal (typically http://127.0.0.1:5000/) to view the web application.

-**Link to a live example application built with this tutorial: http://raschkas.pythonanywhere.com/**.